Photo by Margaret Wroblewski

 GREGORY KENG STRASSER | 费铿铿

-Strasser's primary interest in the theatre are new, original pieces about journeys of the heart; building communities; geopolitics; lingusitics, transformations; adaptation; and translation; specifically of ancient poetry, nontheatrical texts, and oral tradition.
+Strasser's primary artistic interest in the theatre are new, original pieces about journeys of the heart; building communities; geopolitics; linguistics, transformations; adaptation; and translation; specifically of ancient poetry, nontheatrical texts, and oral tradition.
+His work has been seen in Bangkok, Holstebro, DC, Chicago, and Ann Arbor.

 The Washington Post called his production of 410[GONE] (DC Premiere) by Frances Ya-Chu Cowhig at Rorschach Theatre Company "cathartic" and "audacious, irreverent, and ultimately moving."
 The production marked the DC premiere of the play.